SANCHEZFlorian/Technical_Test/3G IMMO/README.md

 If I say that, it's because I will write here what I did every day.
 And second information : I was in training from 9 a.m. to 5 p.m. on weekdays, and with a part-time job _(21 hours a week)_ in the evenings _(usually from 6 p.m. to 11 p.m.)_ and weekends.
 So I did this project on my remaining time, as well as on a few hours of training _(I know, it's not good, but shh ;) )_.
 This information is just for say I don't work on this project 8 hours a day.

+N.B.: My project is create by Laragon, so the path isn't the same of my folder where I push on GitHub.
+So I just copy the project at the end on this folder.

 So, let's go !

 ### 23/08/2022 : Start to get some videos and documentation of Laravel